How To Apply For A Personal Loan: A First-Time Borrower’s Guide

 Question: Can Overseas Filipino Workers (OFW) apply for a personal loan?

-Answer: Of course, provided that the OFW has an existing credit card for at least one year and is earning at least Php21,000 monthly.
-The OFW also has to be in the Philippines at the time of application as he or she will need to verify certain information.
+Answer: Of course, provided that the OFW has an existing credit card for at least one year and is earning at least Php21,000 monthly, or depending on the bank’s requirements.
+It also helps that the OFW is in the Philippines at the time of application, else he or she will need to verify certain information or provide additional authorization documents.

 Provided that you tick all the boxes, you should ask yourself anew whether you’re really ready to take on a personal loan.
 Remember that it should be for something that you really need but can’t afford yet.
 Don’t just borrow money for the sake of having extra cash around.
 If that cash isn’t used, it costs you more every day not just from the interest fees but also from its reducing value due to inflation.